prahladyeri/vtscan/README.md

 # vtscan

-Command line tool to scan for malicious files using the VirusTotal API
+Command line tool to scan for malicious files using the VirusTotal API.

+*Note that this is an unofficial hobbyist project, the official command-line scanner is [VirusTotal/vt-cli](https://github.com/VirusTotal/vt-cli).*

 # Installation